radoslavirha/ha-addons/.github/development.md

 ## Getting started

 Create `.env` and add your PAT for GiHub packages.
-You'll need to use it before installing like: `NPM_CONFIG_TOKEN=XXX pnpm install`
+You'll need to use it before installing like: `NODE_AUTH_TOKEN=XXX pnpm install`